FIELDS & TREATMENT OPTIONS

 Gravity Distribution in trenches normally uses 4" perforated sewer pipe, or chambers.
 The effluent enters the trenches via gravity (not pressurized).

 Uses Pressure distribution only.
 Open Discharge systems are sometimes used on farms or acreages.
 In this system waste enters the septic tank and the wastewater is discharged through a pipe system onto the open property.
 There are strict provincial guidelines on size of property required to run a direct or open discharge as the discharge must occur a certain distance from the property line and any water source on the property or within a certain radius of the discharge.
 Talk with us to see if your development qualifies for an Open Discharge, or refer to the regulations for the jurisdiction the system is located in to obtain information on the requirements and restrictions regarding open discharge systems.

 GRAVITY DISTRIBUTION SYSTEMS

 Like a Pressure Distribution System, the household plumbing collects the wastewater and sends it to the septic tank where it is separated into the three layers : sludge, scum and wastewater.
-In a Gravity Distribution System, the effluent from the tank's 2nd chamber (effluent dosing chamber) is delivered to the treatment field by using a syphon or drainline that uses gravity to move the water out of the tank once it reaches a certain level.
+In a Gravity Distribution System, the effluent enters the treatment field via gravity (non-pressurized).

 Gravity systems have been used for decades, and many are still in place today.
 However, due to new regulations and advances in technology, most modern installations do not use gravity systems.
 Gravity systems generally require a larger footprint for the treatment field.
 They are prone to overloading zones and not distributing effluent equally throughout the treatment field.